Rangi42/polishedcrystal/README.md

    * Boost CPU Pokémon's stats each by level^2/500 to simulate stat experience (max 20 boost per stat, i.e. half of what can be gained with vitamins)
    * Growth raises stats by two stages in sunlight
    * Thunder ignores accuracy and evasion in rain
-   * Sandstorm does 1/16 damage per turn, and Rock-type Pokémon get Sp.Def boosted by 50%
+   * Rock-type Pokémon get Sp.Def boosted by 50% in a sandstorm
 * Convenience:
    * Better default settings (fast text, stereo sound, set battle style, etc)
    * Settings for 12/24-hour clock, and imperial/metric units